yazz/VisualJS/README.md

 The Scheduler is a NodeJS process which decides which worker process to send a server task to.
 Each process takes about 40MB of RAM and the default number of these "virtual processors" is 6.

 ### How do Visual Javascript processes communicate with each other?
-Using IPC (Inter Process Communication) via NodeJS
+Visual Javascript processes communicate using IPC (Inter Process Communication) via NodeJS

 ### What is the basic unit of code in Visual Javascript?
 A component is the basic unit of code in Visual Javascript, represented as a function in a .vjs text file